Hprairie/tlib/README.md

 # Why create/use Tlib

-I will discuss, both `ops`, `functional`, and `nn` libraries added in tlib.
+I will discuss, both `ops` and `functional` libraries added in tlib.
 Adding einstein notation `ops` to triton seemed like a no brainer.
 The readability of einstein notation in other high level frameworks such as torch, tensorfloew, jax, etc., makes it an incredibly appealing tool.
 Porting this functionality to triton, where we can evalue each expression at compile time convert it directly to `tl` syntax, makes it have features of high level abstractions without the performace reduction created by them.

 Furthermore, on my quest to improve readability, I strongly desired to expand on the functionality of `tl` base language.
 I really desired to have the same functionality as torch but in triton.
 The best way to do this was to implement standard `triton.jit` functions for new functional values.

-Now why use `nn` library of tlib?
-Honestly, the `nn` library is much more niche, however, what excites me about this functionality is that it should allow much more drag and dropable functionality to triton.
-When fusing layernorm and skip-connections, why rewrite a layernorm kernel from scratch when you can just call it like `tlnn.layernorm`?

 # Misc